niravcodes/niravcodes.github.io/pages/a-drizzle-in-pokhara-d2.md

 The barista is a pleasant man a few years older than me.
 He has a smile ready for every occasion and uses it to great effect.
 He brings a cup of warm water as soon as I'm seated.
 A little later he brings me the coffee, his happy smile firmly in place.

 Sipping my coffee, I contemplate the melancholy atmosphere here in this cafe.
 The aroma of freshly ground coffee interweaves itself with the charming melody playing through the speakers; thin drops of water hit the window pane and leisurely converge; the coffee machine whirs intermittently; and the everyday chatter and bustle of other people add to the ambiance.
 These last few days have had a peculiar quality to them.
 A quality that invokes poignant reflections and makes you want to smoke cigarette after cigarette in some dirty roadside restaurant.
 I say peculiar because I have never smoked before.

+Shraddha.
+Her name brings to mind red hibiscus flowers atop a copper plate and the fragrance of incense.
+My mind wanders to early morning temple visits, thin mist in the air

 At some point the barista sets down a plate with a cinnamon roll on it.
 I'm knocked out of my reverie.
 When I question him with a look, he explains, "on the house".
 Then he gives a wide toothy grin and I know that he won't go away until I smile back.
 I've found this quality charismatic at times, though right now I feel a strong urge to hit him on the head with a pan.
 Nevertheless I muster a small reply.
 He goes away satisfied.